OHDSI/Circepy/JAVA_CLASS_MAPPINGS.md

 - ✅ Type compatibility
 - ✅ Required field enforcement
 - ✅ Nested structure compatibility
+- ✅ Java JSON export compatibility
-- ✅ CamelCase/snake_case field support
+- ✅ Polymorphic criteria serialization

 The Python implementation serves as a true 1:1 replacement for the Java version with guaranteed schema compatibility and comprehensive validation testing.